Suzan Ball

 Suzan Ball (born Susan Ball; February 3, 1934 – August 5, 1955) was an American actress.
 She was a second cousin of fellow actress Lucille Ball.
 She was married to actor Richard Long.
 She had her leg amputated in January 1954, as a result of both a tumor and an accident she had.
 She died at age 21 of cancer in 1955, after a two-year battle.
 Some sources erroneously cited 1933 as her year of birth.

 Early life

 Born in Buffalo, New York, Ball was the eldest daughter of Howard Dale Ball and Marleah Frances O'Leary.
-When she was 5, the family moved to Miami and, shortly thereafter, Kenmore, New York.
-In 1946 they moved to North Hollywood, where, in June 1951, aged 17, Ball graduated from North Hollywood High.
+When she was five, the family moved to Miami and, shortly thereafter, Kenmore, New York.
+In 1946, they moved to North Hollywood, where in June 1951, at 17, Ball graduated from North Hollywood High.

 Personal life

 Ball, aged 20, married actor Richard Long on April 11, 1954, at El Montecito Presbyterian Church in Santa Barbara.
 Among the 100-plus guests in attendance were fellow UI luminaries Jeff Chandler, Barbara Rush, Rock Hudson, Lori Nelson, Tony Curtis, Janet Leigh, David Janssen, Julie Adams, Hugh O'Brian, Mala Powers, and Mary Castle.